 957. Walk-Trot Western Pleasure (English or Western) - (All Ages) Class will be judged at a walk and trot both directions and asked to back.
-Horse cannot be entered in any other performance class that requires them to lope; excludes timed events.
+(Horse/rider combination may not be entered in any other performance class that requires them to lope: excludes timed events.)

-979. Walk-Trot Horsemanship/Equitation - Horse cannot be entered in any other performance class that requires them to lope: excludes timed events.
+979. Walk-Trot Horsemanship/Equitation (Horse/rider combination may not be entered in any other performance class that requires them to lope; excludes timed events.)